 Thousands of people are arrested for drug crimes every year in Utah.
 Regardless of whether a drug offense is classified as a felony or misdemeanor, the penalties can be severe – particularly if the offense involves manufacturing, selling, trafficking, or otherwise distributing controlled substances.
-If a family member has been arrested on drug possession charges, possession of drug paraphernalia, or other criminal charges involving narcotics, you should contact a Salt Lake City criminal lawyer immediately.
+If a family member has been arrested on drug possession charges, possession of drug paraphernalia, or other criminal charges involving narcotics, you should contact a Salt Lake City criminal defense lawyer immediately.
 As this article explains, there are some situations where a drug-related conviction can lead to mandatory jail time.

 Utah Controlled Substance Laws